Skip to content

 RS-232

 The RS-232 standard mandates 5-15V VOHV_{OH} and VOLV_{OL} levels.
 Because most modern day circuits are powered by +3.3 or +5V, charge pumps are commonly used to provide these higher voltage levels.
-Early RS-232 transceivers used unregulated charge pumps (which just doubled the input voltage), whilst more modern transceivers use regulated charge pumps which provide stable RS-232 logic levels over a range over input voltages.
+Early RS-232 transceivers used unregulated charge pumps (which just doubled the input voltage), whilst more modern transceivers use regulated charge pumps which provide stable RS-232 logic levels over a range of input voltages.

 Footnotes

 2. StackExchange: Electrical Engineering.
-Charge pump output resistance.
+Charge pump output resistance [forum post].
 Retrieved 2022-09-14, from https://electronics.stackexchange.com/questions/136860/charge-pump-output-resistance.